matval/unitree_cam_publisher/README.md

 docker pull matvalverde/unitree_cam:latest
 `

-## Stop all the processes using the cameras and run the docker image
+## Stop all the processes that using the cameras and run the docker image
 `
 ./docker_run.sh
 `